-Though an expired credit card is no longer valid for purchases, the other terms of your credit card remain in place.
+Expiration dates refer only to the actual cards and not to your credit card account.
+The terms of your account, including your credit limit and interest rate, remain intact.
 You're still responsible for making your monthly minimum payments on time each month until your credit card balance is completely repaid.

 How to Find Your Credit Card Expiration Date

-Your credit card's expiration date is conveniently printed on the front of your credit card.
-You'll see a two digit code for the month and the last two digits of the year.
+Your credit card's expiration date is conveniently printed on the front of your card.
+You'll see a two-digit code for the month and the last two digits of the year.
 With many credit card issuers, the card expires on the final day of the month the card is set to expire.
-If you've ever placed a phone or online order, you're probably already familiar with the expiration date because it's required as part of the authorization process.
+If you've ever placed a phone or online order, you're probably already familiar with the expiration date because it's required as part of the credit card authorization process.